Burnham Park Yacht Club Bylaws

 The Board of Directors is authorized to levy a special assessment once per fiscal year, for not more than 10 percent of the current year’s dues, for all dues paying and life members, for extraordinary or unexpected matters.

-In addition to the foregoing, the club may, by majority vote by secret ballot of regular members present at any regular or special meeting, levy an assessment upon the regular, associate, intermediate, life, crew, one-design and social members of the club, provided that notice of the proposed assessment (and the maximum amount of the proposed assessment) is sent to members 21 days prior to the meeting and that the proposed assessment is stated in the secretary’s call for the meeting.
+In addition to the foregoing, the club may, by majority vote by secret ballot of regular members present at any regular or special meeting, levy an assessment upon the regular, marine industry corporate, senior, life, and social members of the club, provided that notice of the proposed assessment (and the maximum amount of the proposed assessment) is sent to members 21 days prior to the meeting and that the proposed assessment is stated in the secretary’s call for the meeting.

-The treasurer shall mail each regular, associate, intermediate, life, one-design, crew and social member a notice of the amount of their assessment and the date on which it is payable.
+The treasurer shall mail each regular, marine industry corporate, senior, life, and social member a notice of the amount of their assessment and the date on which it is payable.

 SECTION 5.05 MINIMUM MONTHLY SPENDING